terchris/docuwrite-base/README.md

 Make sure you have one of these installed and properly configured before using docuwrite-base Base.

+## Architecture Support

+docuwrite-base supports both x86_64 (AMD64) and ARM64 architectures.
+The container images are built automatically for both architectures and published to GitHub Container Registry.
+Docker will automatically select the correct architecture for your system.

 ## Installation

 Pull the container from GitHub Container Registry: